 And, when you’re done cooking, the spatula’s dishwasher-safe design makes cleanup a breeze.
 Just throw it in the dishwasher on a regular cycle, and use the included hanging hook to store the spatula on the grill until next time.

-If you’re looking for a highly-rated multi-tool set, the Cuisinart CGS-134 Grilling Tool Set (view at Amazon) has everything you need to get the grill fired up and get started.
-When it comes time to clean, the Kona 360 Clean Grill Brush (view at Amazon) makes easy work of wiping down grill grates and starting fresh.
+If you’re looking for a highly-rated multi-tool set, the Cuisinart's CGS-134 3-Piece Grilling Tool Set with Grill Glove has everything you need to get the grill fired up and get started.
+When it comes time to clean, the Kona 360° Clean Grill Brush makes easy work of wiping down grill grates and starting fresh.

 What to Look for in BBQ Tools

 No matter what kind of grilling tool you're shopping for, it's always a good idea to look at what the product is made from.
 Stainless steel and cast iron are extremely durable materials that will last a long time if cared for properly, while plastic can melt if exposed to a hot grill.
 You'll also want to consider how the material needs to be cleaned/cared for, as certain tools might require more effort to keep in good shape.

 Safety is essential any time you're cooking on a grill, and it's just as important to ensure your BBQ tools are up to snuff.
 In addition to looking for high-quality materials, make sure any tools you select are appropriate for how you're using them.
 For instance, if you're looking for BBQ gloves, check that they're suited for the grill temperature you usually cook at.

 Depending on what type of tool you're buying, you may need to check that the product is compatible with your particular grill.
 This isn't a concern for general tools like tongs and spatulas, but if you're buying something like a grill basket, grate lifter, or even a grill brush, it's important that the tool you choose can be used safely and effectively on your grill.